Events in Frederick County

 Meet up at Catoctin Creek Park to walk the trails, explore the creek and document every living thing we can find.
 All ages are welcome, but children must be accompanied and supervised by an adult.
 This event is a meet up and is not sponsored by or organized by Catoctin Creek Park and Nature Center.

-To register: email lkcoyle@yahoo.com
+Register: email lkcoyle@yahoo.com

 April 25

-Discover insects in the Meadow with Park Rangers in Urbana
+Discover wildlife with Park Rangers at Urbana

-6:00-7:00 pm at Urbana District Park, 3805 Urbana Pike, Urbana
+6:00-7:00 pm at Urbana District Park, 3805 Urbana Pike, Urbana.
+Shelter 3.

 April 26